FeanorTheElf/he-ring/examples/bfv_impl_v2/Readme.md

 }
 ```
 The choice of the multiplication ring RNS factors here is more complicated than it should be.
-In particular, we later use [`crate::rnsconv::bfv_rescale::AlmostExactRescalingConvert`], which requires that the RNS factors of `multiplication_ring` are sorted ascendingly, and that the RNS factors of `ciphertext_ring` are a prefix of those of `multiplication_ring`.
+In particular, we will use [`crate::rnsconv::bfv_rescale::AlmostExactRescalingConvert`], which requires that the RNS factors of `multiplication_ring` are sorted ascendingly by modulus, and that the RNS factors of `ciphertext_ring` are a prefix of those of `multiplication_ring`.
 Our implementation ensures that, since we choose the RNS factors of `ciphertext_ring` to have at most 56 bits, and add only RNS factors of 57 bits to this list to get the RNS base for `multiplication_ring`.
-However, this constraint actually has no real reason, and I intend to change the implementation of [`crate::rnsconv::bfv_rescale::AlmostExactRescalingConvert`] to allow for arbitrary RNS bases in the future.
+However, we intend to change the implementation of [`crate::rnsconv::bfv_rescale::AlmostExactRescalingConvert`] to allow for arbitrary RNS bases in the future.
 This will then allow for a much simpler implementation of `create_multiplication_ring()`, since we can just use `sample_primes()` for a bitlength `> 2 * log2(q) + log2(n)` to generate the RNS base.

 Next, we turn to the question on how to map the elements of `R_q` to `R_(qq')`.